 A legal document detailing a person’s wishes for end-of-life healthcare, in case the person is unable to communicate those wishes in the future.

 A person who is given authority, in a document called a power of attorney, to act on behalf of another as a fiduciary.
-Related concepts are Durable Power of Attorney and Durable Healthcare Power of Attorney.
+Related concepts are Durable Power of Attorney, Durable Financial Power of Attorney, and Durable Healthcare Power of Attorney.

 A person or organization named to receive a testator’s assets if the primary beneficiary named in the testator’s will or trust dies before the testator.
 If an alternate beneficiary is not selected and the primary beneficiary dies before the testator, the default rules of each state will establish who receives the assets.

 A lifetime federal estate and gift exemption.
 Transfer of assets up to the applicable exemption amount is generally exempt from the unified federal estate and gift tax.
-The applicable federal estate tax exemption amount in 2017 is $5.49M for an individual, and twice that amount or $10.98M for couples.
+The applicable federal estate tax exemption amount in 2018 is $11.18M for an individual, and twice that amount for couples.

 To value property or assets by the estimate of an authorized person.